junxit/us-congress-bills-113/bill.md

   > - **(3)** expand the number of high-quality charter schools available to students across the Nation;
   > - **(4)** evaluate the impact of such schools on student achievement, families, and communities, and share best practices between charter schools and other public schools;
   > - **(5)** encourage States to provide support to charter schools for facilities financing in an amount more nearly commensurate to the amount the States have typically provided for traditional public schools;
-  > - **(6)** improve student services to increase opportunities for students with disabilities, limited English proficient students, and other traditionally underserved students to attend charter schools and meet challenging State academic achievement standards;
+  > - **(6)** improve student services to increase opportunities for students with disabilities, English learners, and other traditionally underserved students to attend charter schools and meet challenging State academic achievement standards;
   > - **(7)** support efforts to strengthen the charter school authorizing process to improve performance management, including transparency, oversight, monitoring, and evaluation of such schools; and
   > - **(8)** support quality accountability and transparency in the operational performance of all authorized public chartering agencies, which include State educational agencies, local educational agencies, and other authorizing entities.